Regulations

 This process involves assessing both impact materiality and financial materiality based on the list of potentially material topics with the aim of determining the final list of material topics.

-Examples for Assessing Materiality for Actual Impacts
+Examples for Impact Materiality Analysis: Assessing Materiality for Actual Impacts

 More specifically, an example of an impact which affects scale could be a negative impact which leads to a violation of human rights or non-compliance with a certain law/regulation.
 Scope, on the other hand, can be determined more quantitatively by assessing the number of people or regions affected by an impact, such as the number of people a negative impact would affect.